IvS-KULeuven/ComboCode/README.md

     - $ cd
     - $ git clone https://github.com/<YOUR_USERNAME>/ComboCode.git ComboCode

+* Tell git what the original "upstream" version of the code is, i.e. at IvS-KULeuven:
+    - $ git remote add upstream https://github.com/IvS-KULeuven/ComboCode.git

-* Creating your a developer's branch can be done by:
+* Creating a developer's branch can be done by (it is named dev here, but it can be named whatever you want):
     - $ cd ~/ComboCode/
-    - $ git branch mybranch
+    - $ git branch dev
-    - $ git checkout mybranch
+    - $ git checkout dev

 * Once you've added changes to the code, and you want to suggest those changes to be included in ComboCode, you can commit the changes and push to the origin of your account on GitHub:
     - $ git commit -a -m "Document your changes!
 Either in-line, or without the -m tag so a text editor opens for documentation."
-    - $ git push origin  mybranch
+    - $ git push origin  dev

-* Then you can create a pull request to the IvS-KULeuven account, and wait for the pull request to be included in ComboCode, as descreibed <a href="https://help.github.com/articles/creating-a-pull-request/"> here</a>.
+* Then you can create a pull request to the upstream version of the code (i.e. the IvS-KULeuven account), and wait for the pull request to be merged with the upstream remote, as described <a href="https://help.github.com/articles/creating-a-pull-request/"> here</a>.

-This section is a work in progress!
+* To update your own origin/master branch (make sure to be in your master branch!), you should fetch the upstream repo and rebase it (i.e. merge, but keep a clean commit history):
+    - $ git checkout master
+    - $ git fetch upstream
+    - $ git rebase upstream/master

+* Don't forget to update your online GitHub repo (add the -f flag once after rebasing):
+    - $ git push -f origin master